yoriiis/abtasty-debugger/README.md

 - Displays a badge with the number of A / B tests found on the current page.
 - Displays a list of all A/B tests available on the current page with their status.
 - The list of A/B tests is sorted to show the accepted tests at the top of the list.
+- Displays a clear AB Tasty cookies button to clear AB Tasty cookies and reload the page.
+- Displays a debug mode button to activate AB Tasty logs in the DevTools console.
-- Displays a detail view of each tests with their general informations (ID, name, ajax targeting).
+- Displays a detail view of each tests with their general informations (ID, status, type, targeting mode, async, traffic).
-- Displays a link to edit the test on the AB Tasty editor.
+- Displays a link to see the test report.
+- List all variations of the test if the status is `accepted` or `traffic_rejected`, with their name, traffic, a link of JSON modifications and activation button.
+- List all trackings information of the test with their name and selector.
-- List all targeting informations of the test (URL, code, selector, cookie, IP) with their status.
+- List all targeting information of the test (URL, code, selector, cookie, IP) with their status.
+- Displays a link to edit the test targetings on the AB Tasty editor.
 - The list of targeting is sorted to show the invalid targets at the top of the list.
-- Collapse/expand all targeting informations.
+- Collapse/expand all variations, trackings and targetings information.
-- No permissions requested and no data collected.

 <table>
     <tr>